 In most instances using a Virtual Private Network (VPN) is sufficient to hide your real identity while online; however as Cody Kretsinger, who was using just this type of service, the UK based company Hide My Ass, had to find out, this might not always be the case.
-For the record, I do not condone illegal uses of VPN services or the Internet in general.
-So lets look at what happened:
+For the record, I do not condone illegal activities using VPN services, nor on the Internet.
+So lets look at what happened.

 Data provided by http://attrition.org/security/rants/sony_aka_sownage.html

 London based Virtual Private Network provider Hide My Ass (HMA) appears to have played a vital role in Kretsinger’s arrest.
 A leaked IRC chat log revealed that hackers, including Kretsinger aka “recursion”, boasted about their illegal activities online and used HMA to conceal their identities.
 Hackers assume fake online identities and go to great length to hide their location and other identifiable details for obvious reasons.